How the Debt Service Coverage Ratio Requirement Affects Commercial Property

 Debt Service Coverage Ratio is a ratio that represents the margin of income left over after the loan payments are made.
 The value tells your lender what part of your cash inflows or income will be left over and above the loan payments.

-This ratio determines the overall repayment capacity and assurance to the lenders about their loan repayments.
-In simple words, the DSCR tells commercial real estate lenders that the net income earned by a potential borrower is more than adequate to pay off the loan repayments.
+This ratio determines the overall repayment capacity and assures lenders about loan repayments.
+In simple words, the DSCR tells commercial real estate lenders in florida that the net income earned by a potential borrower is more than adequate to pay off the loan repayments.

 Why is DSCR needed?